Virtual knots and links with unknotting index (n,m): Main Results

 By using Theorem~\ref{thm:bound_links}, minimum $n$ number of virtualizations are required to deform $D$ into the trivial link.
 These $n$ virtualizations must be at linking crossings.
 Since there are exactly $n$ linking crossings in the diagram $D$, it is evident that $\displaystyle \sum_{i \neq j} \ell_{D_{i} \cup D_{j}}=0$.
-By using Theorem~\ref{thm:bound_links} and Theorem~\ref{thm:(0,m)}, we have
+By using Theorem~\ref{thm:bound_links} and equation~\ref{Eq0(0,m)}, we have

-For upper bound, by virtualizing all linking crossings in $D$ followed by crossing change operations at $d_2,d_4\ldots,d_{2m}$ crossings of $K^{m,p}$, the resulting diagram becomes a diagram of the trivial link.
+For upper bound, by virtualizing all linking crossings in $D$ followed by crossing change operations at $d_2,d_4,\ldots,d_{2m}$ crossings, the resulting diagram becomes a diagram of the trivial link.
 Hence

-Eq.~17 and Eq.~18 implies that $U(D)=(n,m).$ \\ As discussed in the proof of Theorem~\ref{thm:(0,m)} that the virtual knot diagrams $K^{m,p}$ for different values of $p\geq 2$, represent non-equivalent virtual knots.
-Thus different values of $p\geq 2$, yields distinct $k$-component virtual links whose unknotting index is $(n,m).$\\
+Equation~(18) and equation~(19) implies that $U(L)=(n,m).$ \\ As discussed in the proof of Theorem~\ref{thm:(0,m)} that the virtual knot diagrams $K^{m,p}$ for different values of $p\geq 2$, represent non-equivalent virtual knots.
+Thus different values of $p\geq 2$, yields distinct $k$-component virtual links whose unknotting index is $(n,m).$\\ Moreover, there exist infinitely many positive integers $p\geq 2$.
+Thus, there exist infinitely many $k$-component virtual links with unknotting index $(n,m)$.\\

 {\underline{\it Case 2.}} Suppose that $k > n$.
 Take any $k'$ such that $k'\leq n$.
-Then the result holds for $k'$ as discussed in {\it Case 1} of Proposition~\ref{thm:(n,m)link}.
+Then the result holds for $k'$ as discussed in {\it Case 1} of Theorem~\ref{thm:(n,m)link}.
 Let $L'$ be the $k'$- component link with unknotting index $(n,m)$ as shown in Fig.~\ref{figrf10}.
-Consider a $k$-component link, say $L$, which is a disjoint union of $L'$ and $(k-k')$ trivial knots.
-Thus $L$ is our desired $k$-component link.
-Hence the proof of the result. \end{proof}
+Consider a $k$-component virtual link, say $L$, which is a disjoint union of $L'$ and $(k-k')$ trivial knots.
+Thus, $L$ is our desired $k$-component virtual link.
+We can construct infinitely many $k$-component virtual links with unknotting index $(n,m)$ corresponding to infinitely many $k'$-component virtual links with unknotting index $(n,m)$.
+Hence the proof of the result follows. \end{proof}